bearded dragon handbook

 Possible Reasons A Bearded Dragon Bleeding From Anus

-If you notice bleeding around your bearded dragon’s cloacal or vent area, or if your pet has a bloody stool, it may be experiencing one of these health conditions.
+If you notice bleeding around the cloacal or vent area of your pet, or if the bearded dragon poop appears bloody, it may be experiencing one of these health conditions.

 • Parasites: most commonly pinworms